 Strengths and limitations of the study

-The Human Mortality Database has rigorous data quality requirements and standardisation procedures and is widely accepted as reliable for international comparison.34 The methods used to calculate LD and probability of dying at 12 months replicate those of experts in the field, and were checked against code supplied by one of the pioneers in using these methods.6 21 22 We also examine trends rather than year-on-year changes, as this avoids problems of annual fluctuations.35 We compared the countries with the best and worst rates of average annual increase in period life expectancy at birth, as identified by the ONS,14 thus removing bias from country selection; comparison with geographically and politically similar nations demonstrated reversal of trends is not inevitable
+The Human Mortality Database has rigorous data quality requirements and standardisation procedures and is widely accepted as reliable for international comparison.34 The methods used to calculate LD and probability of dying at 12 months replicate those of experts in the field, and were checked against code supplied by one of the pioneers in using these methods.6 21 22 We compared the countries with the best and worst rates of average annual increase in period life expectancy at birth, as identified by the ONS,14 thus removing bias from country selection; comparison with geographically and politically similar nations demonstrated reversal of trends is not inevitable.

 There are some limitations.
 For example, the UK is treated as a single entity, concealing differences between the devolved nations.
 Research comparing inequality in age of death in Scotland to England and Wales found Scotland had higher lifespan variation due to lower old age mortality and higher premature mortality.35